Have you ever been told you are needy?

 A Lack Of Self-Worth

-The process which people talk about the most which is intertwined with neediness and is strongly attached to it – is our lack of self-worth.
+The process which people talk about the most which are intertwined with neediness and are strongly attached to it – is our lack of self-worth.
 Where we are needy, to be important, to be of value.
 And we search for our worth through how other people view us, and how other people treat us, because if we are of value then we are of worth, and then we feel safe and secure.

 Neediness is attached to every single one of these fundamental processes that surface within us as part of our human experience of being rejected, of not being accepted, and of having experiences where we protect ourselves, where we reject ourselves and where we disconnect from who we truly are.